News

 With approaches like high intensity focused ultrasound, patients with prostate cancer may experience lower rates of urinary incontinence and erectile dysfunction, an expert said.

-Limited treatment to a specific area with focal therapy is an “emerging area for treatment for prostate cancer,” with the potential to reduce side effects and major impact to quality of life in patients with prostate cancer, an expert said.
+Limited treatment to a specific area with focal therapy is an “emerging area for treatment for prostate cancer,” with the potential to reduce side effects and have a major impact on quality of life in patients with prostate cancer, an expert said.

 “Rather than the traditional radiation to the entire prostate or radical prostatectomy to remove the entire prostate, focal therapy is really aimed at finding the prostate cancer with imaging, treating just that area, but not treating the rest of the prostate that doesn't have cancer, or has cancer that doesn't need to be treated right now.”